 Wallingford School Foundation is a registered charity that exists to provide or assist in the provision of facilities not normally provided by government funding at Wallingford School and for any charitable purpose relating to Wallingford School or its students.
-The Foundation has four trustees, of which two were Members and Trustees of The Merchant Taylors' Oxfordshire Academy Trust Ltd and one was a Governor of the school in the year.
+The Foundation has four trustees, of which one was a Member and Trustee of The Merchant Taylors' Oxfordshire Academy Trust Limited, one who is a current Trustee of The Merchant Taylors' Oxfordshire Academy Trust Limited and one is a current Member and Trustee of The Merchant Taylors' Oxfordshire Academy Trust Limited as well as being a Governor of the school in the year.

 Walter Bigg Foundation for Wallingford School is a registered charity that manages the assets of the former Wallingford Grammar School, founded in 1659 with a bequest by Walter Bigg.
 The charity makes grants from its net income towards providing items, services and facilities for Wallingford School and for young people resident in Wallingford, with a preference for past and present students attending Wallingford School.
-The Foundation has five trustees, of whom one was a Member and Trustee of The Merchant Taylors' Oxfordshire Academy Trust Ltd and two were Governors of the school in the year.
+The Foundation has five trustees, of whom one was a Trustee of The Merchant Taylors' Oxfordshire Academy Trust Limited, one was a member of The Merchant Taylors' Oxfordshire Academy Trust Limited and one was Governor of the school in the year.
+Two other trustees had no formal link to the Trust.